lucdw/lavaan-mplus/README.md

 There are two main procedures:

--   create_rerun_mplus.R which creates input files and batch jobs (linux and windows) to re-execute the mplus program
+-   rerun_mplus.R which recreates the Mplus output files (mplus program must be installed, of course)

 -   run.all.tests.r which performs all comparisons defined in the subdirectories